csgn/lamode.dev/services/clickstream/docs/collector/index.md

 ```

 ## Notes
-In principle, events are sent by means of `Beacon API`.
-But some clients don't
+In principle, events are sent by means of `Beacon API` but some
-support that.
-Therefore, we should use the `/pixel` endpoint in that case.
-The `/pixel`
+clients, however, may not support.
+Therefore, we should use
+the `/pixel` endpoint in that case.
+The `/pixel` sends the event data within
-sends the event data within its query and returns a `1px` image as response.
+its query and returns a `1px` image as a response.

 Both endpoint responses are returns `200 OK` because we won't show an error
 on the client side or resend the event.
 We always assume that the events which we sent,